sjgrider256/Digital_Forest/README.md

 ### Prediction
 To make predictions from our pretrained model (located in Google Drive ) for Eastern Hemlock detection on your own dataset:

-- Skip to Step 6 in the Colab notebook and load the saved model weights (Datasets>Model).
+- Skip to Step 6 in the Colab notebook and load the saved model weights.
 - Run predictions on the full prediction dataset extracted by DeepForest.
 - Results will be saved with predicted labels and probabilities.